-- we extended our testing to identify whether there had been unauthorized or inappropriate access or changes made to critical IT systems and related - where automated procedures were supported by systems with identified deficiencies, we extended our procedures to identify and test alternative controls; and - where required, we performed testing to validate the integrity and reliability of associated data and reporting.
+- we extended our testing to identify whether there had been unauthorized or inappropriate access or changes made to critical IT systems and related data;

+where automated procedures were supported by systems with identified deficiencies, we extended our procedures to identify and test alternative controls; and where required, we performed testing to validate the integrity and reliability of associated data and reporting.
+How the scope of our audit addressed the Key Audit Matter Goodwill 3.
+The Group has goodwill of Our procedures included: ₹ 771.
+11lakh from business We have done the test for combinations. impairment of goodwill and asked for future cash flow from the subsidiaries.
+We have evaluated the reasonableness of the Cash Flow We found discount rates used to determine the Present Value to be acceptable.
-Goodwill

-The Group has goodwill of ₹ 771.
-11lakh from business combinations.

-We have done the test for impairment of goodwill and asked for future cash flow from the subsidiaries.

-have evaluated the reasonableness of the Cash Flow.

-We found discount rates used to determine the Present Value to be acceptable.